TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

   -D <Project>_ENABLE_<TRIBITS_PACKAGE><B>=OFF \
   ...

-The disable of the subpackages is this case will override any enables.
+The disable of the subpackages in this case will override any enables.

 .. _<Project>_DISABLE_ENABLED_FORWARD_DEP_PACKAGES: